 Idea

-- The expected artistic outcomes and/or participant experience.
+- what you expect the artistic outcomes and/or participant experience to be

 Process